In Q1, PhishLabs analyzed hundreds of thousands of phishing attacks and found more than 62% abused legitimate no-cost tools or services.

 Free Domain Registration

-In Q1, 23.1% of phishing sites took advantage of free domain registration services.
-These services allow individuals to register a new domain name at no cost.
-Once the domain has been registered, it can be pointed to a site hosting phishing content.
-It’s also worth noting that free domain registration services were abused nearly twice as often than paid domain registration services in Q1.
+In Q1, 23.1% of phishing sites exploited free domain registration services.
+These services enable actors to obtain domain names at no cost, which can then be directed to infrastructure hosting phishing content.
+Notably, free domain registration services were abused at nearly twice the rate of paid registration services during this period.

 Free Hosting